Electric bicycles

 dynamo/motor driving the back wheel directly, simply by pressing on the

-tyre.
+tire.
 Most electric bikes work a different way.
 They have compact electric motors

-built into the hub of either the back or front wheel.
-Take a look at
+built into the hub of the back or front wheel (or mounted in the center

+than on a normal bike.
 You can read more about how these motors work in our main article about hub motors.

 Frame